Frijol/climate-change/notes/energy/tidal.md

 - Tidal stream generators do not generate the high power that tidal barrage can, but are typically less environmentally destructive [Helston]
 - Peak-to-trough amplitude of tides would be theoretically ~1m due to solar + lunar gravity on a perfectly fluid Earth.
 We see more extreme tides (e.g. 4m in Puget Sound) where there are geographical restrictions or shallower water.
 In an _inlet_, water has to _flow_ in & out to accommodate the tide change [Murphy-tides]

+### Tidal harvest mechanisms
+* Tide mill: a medieval technology where tides push water up an estuary into a retaining basin; sluices direct the draining water through a run-of-the-river waterwheel to turn a grindstone [Charlier, 80][Charlier]
+* Tidal power plant (TPP): a tidal barrage using one or more basins.
+Single or double effect (can power on ebb tide, flood tide, or both).
+Might or might not have pumping to even out flow across tides.
+Uses bulb, straflo, or other turbines [Charlier, 80][Charlier]
+* Tidal stream/tidal current: uses the horizontal movement (flow) of tides rather than the vertical up & down movement [Charlier, 80][Charlier]
+* Pulse stream: A converter uses a pair of hydrofoils oscillating across the flow of the tide, useful to harvest tidal energy in shallow water.
+There's a 100kW prototype in progress.
+[Charlier, 80][Charlier]
+* Gorlov: a tidal power scheme using a helicoidal turbine that needs no dam.
+He works at Northeastern University in Boston [Charlier, 80][Charlier]
+*

 ## Tidal barrage

 - Energy harvest can be ebb (high tide is trapped in, allowed to outflow through turbines), flood (high tide is trapped out, allowed to inflow through turbines- less popular than ebb because it reduces the size of the basin, impacting shipping and the environment), or two-way (both, with a smaller hydrostatic head & thus a gentler peak generation over more time).
 [O Rourke, 4][ORourke]